wmkusters/geoSleuth/README.md

 geoSleuth makes heavy use of the full functionality of a number of wonderful other Python libraries such as `GeoPandas` and `shapely`.
 This project only exists because of the massive amount of work done upfront by libraries such as those.

 geoSleuth is currently at a VERY EARLY POINT IN ITS DEVELOPMENT.
-Full documentation is not yet available, but the library is well-documented throughout a link to the Google Doc describing in its first use case along with general library structure can be found [here](https://www.dropbox.com/s/bvz3qyyarx5qoww/6.S080%20Final%20Project%20Report.pdf?dl=0).
+Full documentation is not yet available, but the library is well-documented throughout and a link to the Google Doc describing the library's creation and first use case  can be found [here](https://www.dropbox.com/s/bvz3qyyarx5qoww/6.S080%20Final%20Project%20Report.pdf?dl=0).

 ## Installation
 geoSleuth requires a number of Python libraries, with explicit imports enumerated here: